hotosm/fmtm/docs/DEV-2.-Backend.md

 Some test data is available to get started quickly.

-- Navigate to the `import-test-data` endpoint in the API docs page:
+- Navigate to the `import-test-data` endpoint on the API docs page:
   <http://127.0.0.1:8000/docs#/debug/import_test_data_debug_import_test_data_get>
 - Click `Try it out`, then `execute`.